pyFFTW/pyFFTW/README.rst

     - math/fftw3-float
     - math/fftw3-long

-Please install all of them.
+Please install all of them, if possible.

 Contributions
 -------------